Supervised Access Program

 When physical, sexual or emotional abuse of a child is a possibility.

 A history of drug or alcohol abuse is known.

 The risk of possible abduction.

 Although many supervised visits are court-ordered, any person can self-refer, or lawyers of any party involved may make a request for service – including the Office of the Children’s Lawyer.
 However, voluntary referrals are only accepted when both parties consent to the service being provided.

 Where and When is the Supervised Access Program Available?

 The Supervised Access Program is available for as long as a family needs the service.
 In the Rainy River District, there are currently sites in Fort Frances and Atikokan.
 Please contact the Supervised Access Coordinator for more information at 807-274-0381 or toll free 1-800-465-7764.
-In the Kenora District, all Supervised Access arrangements are facilitated through Dryden Volunteer Recruitment and Referral Centre at 807-223-5995.
+In the Kenora District, all Supervised Access arrangements are facilitated through Community Support Centre NW at 807-223-5995.